Bome (sculptor)

 Bome's work, like some of the anime on which it is based, often combines cute facial features with exaggerated sexual attributes such as large, gravity-defying breasts.
 Many figures are scantily clad or posed so that undergarments are visible.
 Occasionally, they may possess removable clothing which will expose knickers or bras.
 At least one figurine (Jungle Emi) was allegedly bare-breasted in its Japanese release; it was supposed to include a removable halter top bra in its worldwide release, however many disappointed fans found that the halter top is actually not removable.
 His latest (and possibly final) model in the Mon-Soeur Bome series, Akira from Sukapon-Do, is a rework of a model he previously did - with her breasts covered back up.
 See the "Erotica" section of the website listed in this page's References for the original model.

-Collectors and toy-buyers regard Bome's work as being of good quality due to its accurate paintwork, of fine detail, accurate representation of the character, naturalistic poses and high manufacturing standards.
+Collectors and toy-buyers regard Bome's work as being of good quality due to its accurate paintwork, fine detail, accurate representation of the character, naturalistic poses and high manufacturing standards.
 This opinion is reflected by the 1998 exhibition of Bome's work as part of Ero Pop Tokyo, an event, organised by Japanese artist Takashi Murakami, held in Los Angeles during May to June.